AVS-36: Service

 Once in service, it quickly became apparent that the AVS was not a satisfactory design; the operating mechanism was overcomplicated, and the problem was made worse by the rifle's construction which let dirt get inside the weapon.
 The rifle was also particular about ammunition quality.
 The muzzle brake design proved to be quite successful, as the rifle had very little overall climb, however its intense recoil impulse still meant the rifle was impractical in automatic fire.
 Some of the problems with the rifle in the field were thought to be the magazine, which was deemed too long.
 Production of the AVS-36 was terminated in 1940 after about 34,000 were produced, and a new design competition was held to which Simonov and Tokarev submitted their improved designs.

-In 1938 Tokarev's SVT-38 was also adopted for service.
+In 1938, Tokarev's SVT-38 was also adopted for service.
 In 1939 a politicized dispute erupted within the Soviet elite as to which design, that of Simonov or that of Tokarev, should prevail.
 Simonov's rifle was lighter and contained fewer parts, while Tokarev's rifle was considered sturdier, although this was mainly due to firing pin breakages on Simonov's rifle.
 Both guns had their supporters and detractors among the Politburo.
 Stalin ultimately sided with Tokarev, with whom he had a good personal relationship.
 By a decision of the Defense Committee dated 17 July 1939, mass production was to concentrate on the SVT-38.

 Official Soviet production breakdown figures are: 106 made in 1934, 286 in 1935, 10,280 made in 1937, 24,401 in 1938, with an estimated total of 65,800 AVS-36s manufactured until production stopped in 1940 (exact production figures for some years, like 1936 or 1939, is not reported).

+The new weapon would be tested during the Spanish Civil War when small numbers were shipped to Republican forces.